multiversx/mx-docs/docs/sdk-and-tools/erdpy/sending-bulk-transactions.md

 It is easy to prepare a set of transaction and then send them all at once using `erdpy`.
 Here's how.

-The example in this guide is tailored for missions on the Battle of Nodes.

 Requirements:

 - You must have `erdpy` installed on your computer.
 See [Installing erdpy](https://docs.elrond.com/tools/erdpy/installing-erdpy) for details.